bcgov/becmodel/README.md

 See [example elevation file](examples/robson/elevation.csv)

-### Config file
+### 3. Configuration / initialization file

-A text file that defines the parameters for the model run, overriding the defaults.
+A text [initialization file](https://docs.python.org/3/library/configparser.html#supported-ini-file-structure) that defines the parameters for the model run, overriding the defaults.
+The file must include the `[CONFIG]` section header.
+The file may have any file name or extension - file extensions `ini`, `cfg`, `txt` are all valid.
+The `becmodel` command described below requires a configuration file, to use all default parameters leave the file empty after the `[CONFIG]` header.

 See example config files: